We hope you like our faster and more stable platform. Please tell us if you experience any problems.

 The tuberculin skin test or Mantoux test contains a purified protein derivative (PPD) of TB bacteria, so it is also called a PPD test.
 The test material does not contain live bacteria and cannot cause TB.
 The test is undertaken by specially trained laboratory technicians and other healthcare workers.

-The test site is inspected between 2 and 3 days later.
+The test site is inspected 2-3 days later.
 The diameter of hard skin thickening is recorded in millimetres.
 The test is classified as negative (no induration or less than 5 mm induration ) or abnormal (more than 5 mm induration).
 Abnormal tests may take weeks to subside and can leave a mark or scar.
+A Mantoux test will be positive after effective BCG immunisation.

 The usual TB blood test is interferon-gamma release assay (IGRA).
 There are several options, including QuantiFERON Gold™.
-One advantage of IGRA over skin testing is that it is not positive after BCG vaccination.
-A disadvantage is a difficulty and expense of conducting the test accurately.
+One advantage of IGRA over skin testing is that it is not positive after BCG immunisation.
+A disadvantage is the difficulty and expense of conducting the test accurately.

 Even if initially negative, TB tests should be repeated from time to time in patients who are at risk of being infected with TB and in those who are at risk of latent TB converting to active TB.

-If the test is positive, the result should be evaluated by a physician.
+If any of the screening tests are positive, the result should be evaluated by a physician.
 Further tests and follow-up may be appropriate.

 The usual treatment is either isoniazid for 6 months, rifampicin for 3 months, or a combination.
 Guidelines vary for different populations, and if the patient is pregnant or has liver disease (see references).